Unione-Sportiva-Asiago/US-Asiago-Design-System/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something's wrong?
-Let us help you: fill out this template to raise a bug to us.
+about: 'Something is wrong?
+Let us help you: fill out this template to raise a bug to us.'
 title: ''
 labels: ''
 assignees: ''